-We will eventually be required to provide management's attestation on internal controls over financial reporting.
-The standards required for a public company under Section 404(a) of the Sarbanes-Oxley Act are significantly more stringent than those required of us as a privately held company prior to the Business Combination.
+We will eventually be required to provide management's attestation on Management, including our Chief Executive Officer and our Chief Financial Officer, assessed the effectiveness of our internal controls over financial reporting.
+The standards required for a public company under Section 404(a) reporting as of the Sarbanes-Oxley Act are significantly more stringent than those required of us as a privately held company prior to the Business Combination.
+March 31, 2024, and concluded that we did not maintain effective internal control over financial reporting.